gabeochoa/pharmasea/README.md

 if youd like to try a specific version, the easiest way is to use gitblame to find the commit the changelog line was added and then just checkout that hash (sorry im not doing releases / tags atm)

+I am publishing some releases on itch, you can find the url in the code or build the game and click the itch.io icon. if you need the password join the discord and say hi!

+### alpha_0.23.08.25

+Known Issues
+- (All) movement sucks today with analog stick
+- (Progression) New machines spawn on top of each other
+- (UI) some screens are gonna be ugly for a while
+- (Game) Roomba guy doesnt like to clean vomit at the customer de-spawn point..
+- (UI) Controls are not remappable in UI
+- (UI) No reset-to-default state for controls

+impact
+- Map generator now uses WaveFunctionCollapse
+    - This should result in some less boxy maps than before
+    - If you want to mess around with it you can edit map_generator_input.json
+- More fonts and other language support
+    - We got a new font that hopefully fits better with the games playful style :)
+    - Due to differences in font and string width, some text might be cut off until you restart the game :$
+- new little roomba guy (hes underneath the pumpkin
+    - Moves slow but cleans up vomit without any help :)
+- New alcohol based customer names!
+- Added controls view in the settings page
+    - No longer do you have to guess the controls
+    - Controls are not currently remappable in game but you can update the keymap.json manually if you need

+bug fixes
+- Fixed this issue; see impact for more info: (Lobby) Seed changer disabled for now
+- Fixed issue where clients couldnt change settings once in game

+better eng
+- Categorized some of the todos
+- Popup window to our UI component library
+- Font Library to prep for multi-language
+- Lobby etc are now Perma-entities so we can reenable seed selection

 ### alpha_0.23.08.19

 Known Issues